A step-by-step guide to fitting scotia beading, using Richard Burbidge mouldings and basic woodworking tools and techniques.

 1. Choose your Richard Burbidge moulding

 Firstly you’ll need to decide the style you’re going for – we offer a wide range of scotia bead styles, from decorative to minimalist.
 Richard Burbidge mouldings are of the highest quality and can totally transform the look and character of a whole room.
+View our full range of flooring mouldings here.

 Top tip: Select a scotia style and colour that matches the skirting board for a cohesive look.
 Measure the perimeter of your room to determine the total length of scotia required, then add another 10-20% for wastage.